pierrotm777/BURC_Encoder/README.md

   The interface between all the boards use an **I2C** bus.

   The same board can be used for the left or right motor, and assume to wire only one of the two hall sensor an the 8 first switchs.
-  The second board will command the 8 other switch and the second slider (No need another arduino Pro Mini in the second circuit board) .
+  The second board will command the 8 other switchs and the second slider (No need another arduino Pro Mini in the second circuit board) .
   An Attiny85 receive these orders from the first board and command the second hall sensor and the second slider.
   A dashboard exemple for two motors:
   <table border="2">